FunkyTable/Project-3/README.md

 # Project 3 - Telecom Churn Classification Model

 ## Overview
-1. This is GitHub repository represents the final project submission for Greg Osborne's Third project at FlatIron school.
+1. This GitHub repository represents the final project submission for Greg Osborne's Third project at FlatIron school.
 The project assignment was to analyze a selected set of data for churn rate predictions to present to Telecom.
 ## Business Understanding
 1. Telecom wants to limit their customer departure rate, or churn rate, to as low as possible.
 2. I made business recommendations based on the following three variables: